-The collapse of Thomas Cook has prompted Tui to raise summer 2020 capacity from the UK by two million seats.
+The collapse of Thomas Cook has prompted Tui to raise summer 2020 capacity from the UK by one million seats.

 In-house airline Tui Airways will also create jobs for more than 100 pilots and over 200 cabin crew, with many being recruited from the failed rival.

-The extra two million seats cover Turkey, Greece, Balearics, Canaries, Egypt, Mexico and Florida.
+The extra seats cover Turkey, Greece, Balearics, Canaries, Egypt, Mexico and Florida.

 Tui will offer more 7, 10, 11 and 14-night durations and more flights from Manchester, Doncaster Sheffield, Birmingham, Newcastle and Glasgow airports.

 UK and Ireland managing difector Andrew Flintham said: “We’re committed to offering outstanding holidays, flown from local airports to popular holiday hotspots.

 “We understand the importance of providing great flexibility and choice, and recognise the need for customers to spread the cost of their holidays with zero deposit and direct debit payments.

 “The customer is at the heart of everything we do and this additional growth demonstrates our continued commitment for people to discover their smile with us.”

 Tui Airways managing director Dawn Wilson added: “We are delighted that our additional flying allows us to grow our team.